Hospitals in eastern Congo are crowded with wounded and exhausting their supplies

 “Goma was cut off from the world.
 It was a total blackout," said Virginie Napolitano, Goma's emergency coordinator for Doctors Without Borders.

-The aid group's stockpiles, along with those of other groups, have also been looted amid the chaos.
+The aid group's stockpiles, along with those of other groups, have been looted.

 "We’re getting by with what we had in the cabinets, but I don’t know for how long,” Napolitano said.